China Airlines Flight 825

 China Airlines Flight 825 was a scheduled China Airlines passenger flight from Taipei's Songshan Airport to Kai Tak Airport, Hong Kong.
-On 20 November 1971, a Sud Aviation SE-210 operating this route disintegrated in midair over the Penghu islands, killing all 25 onboard.
+On 20 November 1971, the Sud Aviation SE-210 operating this route disintegrated in midair over the Penghu islands, killing all 25 onboard.

 Aircraft

-The aircraft involved was a Sud Aviation SE-210 Caravelle III built in March 1962, new to Swissair with registration HB-ICT.
-The aircraft was involved in a separate accident as Swissair Flight 142, (Callsign “SWISSAIR 142”) on 25 April 1962, where it experienced problems with its nose landing gear enroute from Geneva, Switzerland to Paris, France.
+The aircraft involved was a Sud Aviation SE-210 Caravelle III built in March 1962, first delivered to Swissair registered as HB-ICT.
+The aircraft was involved in a separate accident as Swissair Flight 142, on 25 April 1962, where it experienced problems with its nose landing gear enroute from Geneva, Switzerland to Paris, France.
 Due to unsatisfactory maintenance and a lack of fuel, the flight was diverted by air traffic control (ATC) to Zurich Airport.
 The aircraft then landed at Zurich with the nose gear retracted, causing a fire to break out underneath the cockpit.
 All 72 people on board were evacuated safely.
 The aircraft was repaired and returned to service.

-On 12 January 1971, the aircraft was transferred to China Airlines.
+On 12 January 1971, the aircraft was delivered to China Airlines.

 Events

-On 20 November 1971 prior to the incident, the aircraft operated as China Airlines Flight 823 from Osaka, Japan, to Taipei via Naha and completed this flight without incident.
+On 20 November 1971, prior to the incident, the aircraft landed safely at Taipei as Flight 823 from Osaka, Japan via Naha and completed this flight without incident.